 It isn’t long before a flash of grey signals that you have company.
-Suddenly you are surrounded by ten perky bottlenose dolphins who are carving graceful circles through the water, all vying for your attention.
+You are suddenly surrounded by ten perky bottlenose dolphins, each carving circles through the water, vying for your attention.

-It is a surreal experience where you are watching them and they are watching you, and for a brief moment, humans and nature are caught in a dance of perfect synergy that reminds us about the connections we share and the harmony that can exist between us, if only we let it.
+For a moment, humans and nature are caught in an embrace of perfect synergy, a reminder about the connections we share and the harmony that can exist between us, if only we let it.

 Dolphin tourism and its impact on dolphin behavior